 Suzuki-rōshi: Quarter to ten?
 Okay.
-There is, you know, as I told as we discussed, there is no good or bad in things itself.
+There is, as we discussed, there is no good or bad in things itself.
 Good or bad is something which we create.
 That is already understood.
-Then, you know, why is it necessary [laughs], you know, why is it possible-that your question is-why is it possible to know which way we should take when there is two ways or more than two ways.
+Then why is it necessary [laughs], why is it possible-that is your question-why is it possible to know which way we should take when there is two ways or more than two ways.
 Is that something like that-your question?

 Student C: Something like that, although it is not a choice-an alternative.
-I think the alternatives are infinite-as alternatives [?] as nothingness is endless.
+I think the alternatives are infinite-as alternatives as nothingness is endless.
 Yet somehow we all must live day to day, and we all have to find a life style.
-But unless we make an appeal to discover it [?]-to say that, "Well, I choose my way of life because this is what this other man in this book says."
+But unless we make an appeal to discover it-to say that, "Well, I choose my way of life because this is what this other man in this book says."
 But there comes a time, I think, in some lives that you realize that there is no real authority except yourself, and that there exists nothing at the core of your own being, and when you look within yourself for an answer and you find that there is just nothing.

 Suzuki-rōshi: Yeah.
-The-yourself-you know that you cannot depend on authority.
+Yourself-you know that you cannot depend on authority.
 Is it clear to you?